-You may already know most of these by heart, but helping your child learn them is a great refresher.
+You may already know most of these scriptures about love by heart, but helping your child learn them is a great refresher.
 Also, don’t just memorize them – talk about what they mean with your child.
 I’ve included some comments below each verse to help spark the conversation.

 Related post: How to Start Daily Family Devotional Time

 Also, don’t forget to grab your free printable download at the end of the post!
-You can print the verses for kids and post them in your home, office, or child’s room.
+You can print the verses about God’s love post them in your home, office, or child’s room.
 Another idea is to cut them up and place them in a jar, then let your child draw out one verse at a time to memorize.

-All of these memory verses for kids are written in the English Standard Version.
+All of these verses about love are written in the English Standard Version.
 Here’s a great bible for kids that they can read themselves to study the surrounding verses.
 Doing so will help give a deeper understanding of the memory verse they are learning.

-Are you ready for the best “God’s love” memory verses for kids?
+Are you ready for the best bible verses about love?
 Let’s get started!

-20 Children’s Bible Verses About God’s Love (with Discussion Ideas)
+20 Memory Verses for Kids About God’s Love (+ Discussion Ideas)